 Use smart holiday lights or LED light strips

 Instead of going the smart plug route, you can also purchase smart lights strips to decorate your tree.
-While some lights (like Twinkly and TreeHue) are specially made for the holidays, others (like Nexlux LED strip lights or Rxment RGB LED light strips) are LED lights you can use to decorate your home anytime of year.
+For example, lights like Nexlux LED strip lights or Philips Hue Lightstrip are LED strips you can use to decorate your home any time of the year.
+If you want more Christmas-focused smart lighting, brands like Avatar and Novolink have more dedicated holiday light strings with twinkling effects and more.

-When decorating a six-foot-tall tree, you usually require about 400 lights (100 per 1.5 feet of tree).
-If you’re using Rxment lights for instance, you’ll need about three strips.
+When decorating a 6-foot-tall tree, you usually require about 400 lights (100 per 1.5 feet).
+If you’re using Rxment lights, for instance, you’ll need about three strips.
 Many LED light strips are cuttable and linkable, which allows you to place them just the way you like.

 Step 5: Customize your lights.
 Set routines, set your lights to music, dim them, or change the colors.